 Tabaco City, Albay | Bicol’s City of Love

 For all its friendliness, quaint town romance & encompassing acceptance of the diversity of humankind, Tabaco City prides itself as Bicol’s City of Love.
-Here, this affection is as hot as its chili, as easy breezy as its coastal fringes & as heartwarming as you can imagine.
+Here, this affection is as hot as its chili, as easy breezy as its beaches & its people are heartwarming as you can imagine.

 I have to admit that it wasn’t love at first sight.
 My first visit here was in 2011 for a quick run at work.
 Then it was seconded by a spontaneous detour when I did a crosscountry roadtrip in 2017.
 And in the summer of 2018, I just let it slip through the night before sailing to Catanduanes early the next day.

 After a few failed attempts to experience Tabaco City, I finally got the chance to feel its real vibe when I got invited to the celebration of its town fiesta.
 This time, I had an entire week to indulge on so many wonderful things that I missed out on in the past.